 Why use Hashtags?

-Originating with Twitter as a metadata tag and now prolific across the major social media networks such as Facebook, Instagram and Google+, the “#hashtag” classifies and defines posts into clickable and searchable terms found within that publisher’s site.
+Originating with Twitter as a metadata tag and now prolific across major social media networks, such as Facebook, Instagram and LinkedIn, the “#hashtag” classifies and defines posts into clickable and searchable terms found within that publisher’s site.

 Common terms are best used to ensure reach.
-For example, posts with information on a new tool for a tradesperson could be tagged #tradie #tradesman or #tool as well as a broader term such as #innovate or #technology.
+For example, posts with information on a new tool for a tradesperson could be tagged #tradie #tradesman or #tool, as well as a broader terms such as #innovate or #technology.

 Creating your own hashtags and associated social media campaign is also possible however carefully consider and assess your hashtag for a potential a hashtag nightmare.